phonedude/cs533-f23/assignments/Arcand/3/README.md

 Kind of error it gave: Connection reset -> Connection Reset (curl: (56) Recv failure: Connection was reset).

 New, single table with 97 rows:
+Each row has for columns: host, the status code, the number of cookies

 | host                   | status code | number of cookies |
 | ---------------------- | ----------- | ----------------- |